kcook98765/plugin.video.librarygenie/docs/replit_setup.md

 1. Organize your code into modules under `resources/lib/`
 2. Use clear naming conventions
-3. Keep Kodi-specific code isolated from businebusiness logic
+3. Keep Kodi-specific code isolated from business logic
 4. Comment your code thoroughly

 ## Version Control